 In some cases, your employer may pressure you to give a statement, sign paperwork, or accept a payout they say is intended to compensate you for your injuries or health issues.
 You should not do any of those things before consulting with an attorney.

 At SJ Injury Attorneys, our Texas plant and refinery accident attorneys have the expertise and experience necessary to ensure that you are treated fairly after a workplace accident or a serious diagnosis related to working conditions.
-Contact us for a free consultation so that we can learn about your situation and put our expertise to work for you.
+We have been proudly servicing clients throughout Pasadena, Houston, and surrounding areas.